drupalprojects/mutual_credit/README.txt

 Any entity which has an entity_reference field referencing exchanges (like the user entity) can own wallets Wallets which have transacted cannot be deleted, but if the holder entity is deleted, The wallet can be transferred to the holder entity's exchange

 Visit admin/accounting/currencies and configure your first currency.
 The currency 'type' refers to how the integers in the database are converted and displayed.

 Visit admin/accounting/transactions
 Here you can access a full transaction form and enter a raw transaction.
-Normal users should always enter transactions using a more appropriate form, such as provided by the 1stparty module.
+Normal users should always enter transactions using a more appropriate form, such as provided by the forms designer module.
 Its possible to add a description, or a date, or an image or categories to your transaction object You can see the 'states' and 'types' which comprise the workflow map The transaction 'type' determines the 'start state' and hence the workflow path.
 When you 'configure workflow' you can see the 'actions' which are the workflow vectors.
 Each action is fully configurable for you to decide the user experience.
-Use the 1stparty_forms module to design forms for users to use under different circumstances.
+Use the mcapi_forms module to design forms for users to use under different circumstances.

 Explore admin/accounting/misc